 Sky Sports has been the dominant pay TV sports broadcaster for many years now and as such, offers a more comprehensive range of key live sporting events across its multiple channels.

-Football coverage includes 146 live Premier League matches, plus action from the Football League, the League Cup, the Spanish La Liga and MLS from the US.
+Football coverage includes 146 live Premier League matches, plus action from the Football League, the League Cup, the Spanish La Liga, the German Bundesliga and MLS from the US.
 There are also the home internationals covering all the home nations except England.

 Other key sporting events include every Formula 1 Grand Prix race, International Test Cricket including the Ashes, rugby coverage including England and British Lions matches, plus extensive golf coverage like the Ryder Cup, The Masters, The US Open and the World Tour Masters events.

-Viewable pretty much on any device like a smartphone, tablet, PC & Xbox, or via a streaming stick (Chromecast) or the NOW TV set top box (£9.99), users can simply add or remove Sky Sports Day or Month passes - with prices currently set from £9.99 and £33.99 per pass respectively.
+Viewable pretty much on any device like a smartphone, tablet, PC & Xbox, or via a streaming stick (Chromecast) or the NOW set top box (£9.99), users can simply add or remove Sky Sports Day or Month memberships - with prices currently set from £11.98 and £33.99 per membership respectively.

-NOW TV Sky Sports passes are fast and easy to set up, meaning you can dip in and out without missing any of the key sporting events.
+NOW Sky Sport memberships are fast and easy to set up, meaning you can dip in and out without missing any of the key sporting events.

 What Is The Cheapest Way To Watch BT Sport And Sky Sports?